 This course will introduce you to the U.S. healthcare field and rewarding careers that may be of interest to you.
 Throughout the semester, you will learn concepts associated with the healthcare system as well as be exposed to different health-related careers.

 As the world continues to fight the coronavirus pandemic, the health care sector has undergone significant transformation in order to respond to patients’ needs.
 The expanded use of telemedicine is just one example of how the field needed to adapt to a changing world.

-You will learn by attending real-time (synchronous) lectures, hearing from guest speakers, visiting clinical sites (virtually), speaking with clinical students, writing personal reflections, and completing online assignments.
+You will learn by attending real-time (synchronous) lectures, hearing from guest speakers, visiting clinical sites (virtually), writing personal reflections, and completing online assignments.
 As you learn about various topics, COVID-19 examples will be used to help you better understand its impact on the health care field.
 Carefully review the course syllabus that is posted on Blackboard for more information about the class.

 When to Use Open Lab, Blackboard, and Zoom